 The next day I was in the school office and a student asked the vice principle “is you comin’ to lunch with me?”
 Again, he had 3 white women scolding him in a flat second. ” That’s the WRONG way to say that.
 We don’t talk like that here.”
 The kid hardly seemed fazed at all.
 But I was.

 Something about those particular moments kept nagging at me.
 WHY?
 Why do my kids classmates talk the way they do?
-Why were black people known for communicating a certain way?
+Why were black people often stigmatized for communicating a certain way?
 Was it lack of education?
 Was it culture?
 I wanted to know more.
-So… you know me, yep, I started researching.
+So… you know me, yep, I started researching and asking questions.

 What I found out was…. what so often we think of as the “wrong way” of speaking, as uneducated talk, as a tale tale sign of a certain class…. really is part of a heritage and a blend of several cultures that have developed over time, tells a rich story and is passed down from generation to generation.